meezlung/CRScraper/README.md

  - JavaScript scraper in the future so we can upload to Google Extensions?!
 If not, host in the internet?
 Though needs a way to host backend and frontend online (consider homemade Linux server).
  - I think we need to scrape Preenlistment Priority as well to feed it into the Course Probability Calculator
  - Also add criterias/filtering functions for organizing schedules (e.g. no weekend classes, no classes after 4 pm, no class start before 9 per se). **(Still don't know how to implement)**
- - Apply DP to overlapping subproblems in the backtrack function. **(Tinatamad pa)**
+ - Apply DP to overlapping subproblems in the backtrack function. **(Parang hirap pala neto)**
- - Fix typehints, organize code later.
  - Organize documentation per each function.
  - Feature for utilizing similar subjects.
- - Ayusin nga tong documentation na toh
+ - Ayusin nga tong documentation na toh.
- - Distinguish preenlistment and waitlisting features properly, both in documentation and src codes
+ - Distinguish preenlistment and waitlisting features properly, both in documentation and src codes.